apache/spark/TESTING.rst

 To run unit tests from the Visual Studio Code:

-1. Using the ``Exteinsions`` view install Python extension, reload if required
+1. Using the ``Extensions`` view install Python extension, reload if required

 .. image:: images/vscode_install_python_extension.png
     :align: center